 Details on the Fresno State ATI Web Accessibility Accomplishments can be found on the Annual Reports and Campus Plan.

 The Web Accessibility Subcommittee was charged by the CO to identify, test and evaluate the top 30 campus websites as a baseline for Section 508 compliance.
 The campus standard for compliance was based upon the prior 2005 "Clean Up the Web" campaign (initial funding was provided by the Office of the Provost and approved by the Senior Technology Leadership Team).

 In 2006, web server statistics and a survey of students with disabilities were used to identify the top campus websites and update them using the Clean Up the Web toolkit where possible.
-The websites that were involved in this focused activity included: Class Schedule, Admissions Records, and Evaluations, Advising Services, Student Affairs, Financial Aid, Madden Library, Help Desk, Campus Accessibility Map-access4u, Campus Search, Campus Home Page, Catalog Office, and Kennel Bookstore.
+The websites that were involved in this focused activity included: Class Schedule, Admissions Records, and Evaluations, Advising Services, Student Affairs, Financial Aid, Madden Library, Technology Service Desk, Campus Accessibility Map-access4u, Campus Search, Campus Home Page, Catalog Office, and Kennel Bookstore.
 Work continued with the Clean Up the Web campaign in converting campus websites to use the Clean Up the Web standard toolkit.

 A new phase in web accessibility began in 2010 with the formation of the Office of Web Services (OWS) that was a result of the campus Information Technology reorganization.
 OWS has a designated staff position that is focused on web accessibility.
 The OWS is also working with University Communications to update the Fresno State Web Style Guide with a new look and feel for all campus websites while being mindful of accessibility issues.
 OWS also selected and obtained a web Content Management System that will replace the previous methods of creating and maintaining campus web pages.
 Accessibility was one of the criteria used in selecting this new system and will contribute towards web accessibility compliance at Fresno State.